lal883/tama-sailfish-waydroid-instructios/README.md

+## Note: Waydroid has been packaged for Sailfish OS in [Chum repo](https://github.com/sailfishos-chum/main).
+Head over there to install it.

 # Instructions to run Waydroid on Sony Xperia XZ2C (Tama platform) running Sailfish OS

 Thanks to rinigus for the stable [Tama Sailfish port](https://github.com/sailfishos-sony-tama/main).